r4victor/tenthousandmeters/content/blog/python_bts_05.md

 True
 ```

-When the VM executes the `MAKE_FUNCTION` opcode to create a new function object, it assigns the `func_globals` field of that object to the `f_globals` field of the current frame.
-When the function is called, the VM creates a frame object with `f_globals` set to `func_globals`.
+When the VM executes the `MAKE_FUNCTION` opcode to create a new function object, it assigns the `func_globals` field of that object to `f_globals` of the current frame object.
+When the function gets called, the VM creates a new frame object for it with `f_globals` set to `func_globals`.

 The implementation of `LOAD_GLOBAL` is similiar to that of `LOAD_NAME` with two exceptions:

 * It doesn't look up values in `f_locals`.
 * It uses cache to decrease the lookup time.

-CPython caches the results in the `co_opcache` field of a code object.
-This is an array of pointers to the `_PyOpcache` objects:
+CPython caches the results in a code object in the `co_opcache` array.
+This array stores pointers to the `_PyOpcache` structs:

 ```C
 typedef struct {